Slavery in Egypt: Slave trade

+White slaves were trafficked to Egypt from the Black Sea area by way of Istanbul, the old Circassian slave trade continuing from the Black Sea.

+The Islamic custom of enslaving kafir (non-Muslim) war prisoners from Dar al-Harb was still practiced.

+After the Alexandria expedition of 1807, 400 British prisoners of war captured by Egyptian forces under Muhammad Ali Pasha were marched into Cairo and were either condemned to hard labor or sold into slavery.
+Colonel Dravetti, now advising Muhammad Ali in Cairo, persuaded the ruler to release the British prisoners of war as a gesture of goodwill, sparing them the (in the Islamic culture) usual fate of becoming slaves to their captors.

+Slave market

+Military slavery, for centuries a major use for male slaves, continued to be a main category for the Egyptian slave market until the mid-19th century.
+The domestic or harem sector continued to be a main destination for female slaves and eunuchs.

+A market for agricultural slaves expanded significantly during the 19th century.

+In the 19th century, the supply sources for slaves to Egypt became fewer, and the ethnicity of slaves came to be largely reduced to African slaves, with the exception of a small luxury import of Circassian slave girls.

 Agricultural slavery

 The use of Sudanese in agriculture become fairly common under Muhammad Ali of Egypt and his successors.
 Agricultural slavery was virtually unknown in Egypt at this time, but the rapid expansion of extensive farming under Muhammad Ali and later, the world surge in the price of cotton caused by the American Civil War, were factors creating conditions favourable to the deployment of unfree labour.
 The slaves worked primarily on estates owned by Muhammad Ali and members of his family, and it was estimated in 1869, that Khedive Isma'il and his family had 2,000 to 3,000 slaves on their main estates as well as hundreds more in their sugar plantations in Upper Egypt.